stacksgov/sips/sips/sip-025/sip-025-sbtc.md

 ## LBTC

 This is a closed membership system.
 Over 50 members of Liquid Federation manage multi-sig contract.
-Only federation members can process peg-outs.
+Only federation members can process withdraws.

 ## tBTC